Gardner, Massachusetts: History

 Gardner is also home to the first practical time clock.
 It was invented in 1894 by Edward G. Watkins, while he was an engineer at Heywood-Wakefield when he was asked to make a better time clock to keep track of employees.
 After recognizing growing nationwide need for a better time clock, Watkins opened Simplex Time Recorder.
 In 1958, Simplex bought the IBM Time Recorder Division, which also included the fire protection division.
 This purchase helped propel Simplex to become a leader in fire alarms and business systems.
 Simplex would be owned and operated under the Watkins family for over a century with family including son, Curt, from 1942 to 1967, and grandson, Chris, from 1967, until it was sold in 2000, to Tyco International.

 In 2009, the Annual Chair Luge began and takes place on the last Saturday in September in downtown Gardner and features teams of two racing down the streets in homemade chairs on wheels.
 The city is also home of the largest American Cancer Society Relay For Life event in New England.
+Gardner has recently been dubbed the "Model City for America" for the accolades the city has received for progress in infrastructure, community development, 41% reduction in crime since 2020, and advances in education including successful partnerships with Mount Wachusett Community College and Montachusett Regional Vocational Technical School.